Gautam0211/StolenVehiclesAnalysis/README.md

 # Stolen Vehicles Analysis

-This project contains SQL queries and analyses performed on a dataset related to vehicle thefts over a specific period.
+This project contains SQL queries and analyses performed on a dataset related to vehicle thefts over a rough 6 Month Period(2021-22) .
 The analysis aims to extract insights such as the most stolen vehicle types, regions with the highest theft rates, and trends over time.

 ## Dataset Overview